EPT Miniatures

 EPT Miniatures is a range of Tékumel miniatures produced by Tékumel Games in 1983.

 Contents

-Sculpted by Bill Murray, Tom Myer, Jeff Barry, and Brian Apple, EPT Miniatures includes a full line of Tsolyani, Yan Koryani and Mu'Uglavyani military figures; a number of friendly nonhumans, several unfriendly nonhumans, creatures, and more.
+With figures by sculptors Bill Murray, Tom Myer, Jeff Barry, and Brian Apple, EPT Miniatures was a full line of miniatures, including military figures representing the Tsolyani, Yan Koryani and Mu'Uglavyani, as well as some friendly and unfriendly nonhumans, other creatures, and more.

 History

 EPT Miniatures is one many miniatures series produced for Tekumel wargaming, for use with the three rules sets available; Legions of the Petal Throne (1975), Missúm!
 (1978), and Qadardalikoi, 1983.
 A supporting set of army lists, The Armies of Tékumel were produced 1978-1998, and a painting guide, Miniatures from MAR Barker's World of Tékumel in 1982.

 Reception

 Frederick Paul Kiesche III reviewed EPT Miniatures in Space Gamer No. 71.
 Kiesche commented that "Tekumel lends itself to beautiful miniatures, what with the elaborate costumes worn by the priests and priestesses and the detailed armor worn by the military.
 It is nice to see that Tekumel Games has been able to carry this beauty into the miniatures."